 \subsubsection{Influence of Context Length}

-In this experiment, we investigate the effect of context lengths in \texttt{ICQL-IQL}.
+In this experiment, we investigate the effect of context lengths in \texttt{ICQL}.
 The context lengths are selected from $\{10, 20, 30, 40\}$.
 As shown in~\Cref{fig:ctxlen_all}, a context length of 20 yields the generally best performance for in-context TD-learning in Gym tasks, where too long or too short context lengths lead to sub-optimal results.
-Thess results provide evidence that the ``locality'' of context is crucial for in-context learning performance.
-While the context lengths get longer, the distance between query state and context transitions also gets larger, which may break the “local” definition and bring noise into the in-context learning process.
+These results provide evidence that the ``locality'' of context is crucial for in-context learning performance.
+As the context length increases, the distance between query state and context transitions also gets larger, which may break the “local” definition and bring noise into the in-context learning process.
 Detailed numerical results are shown in~\Cref{tab:ctxlen_layer}.